tduplantis83/BlackjackProject/README.md

   *if/else if/else

 14. arithmetic/calculations

 15. Methods:
   *Overloads
   *Overrides

 ### Lessons Learned
-As with the other projects so far, this one reinforced the importance of planning before coding.
-Taking time to think through the application, create even a basic UML diagram, and stubbing out classes and methods, saves a great deal of time overall.

-In the future, I would like to begin learning and utilizing Test Driven Development very intensely, in an effort to save time, while also making future modifications simpler.
+With this project I took more time upfront to plan out each object; unfortunately, I initially over-planned and overcomplicated things.
+This led me to take a step back and simplify.
+In the future, I will plan, while keeping things reasonably simple.